heiskr/language-guesser/README.md

 #### `constructor()`

-Initializes a new instance of the `Language` class.
+Creates a new instance of the `Language` class.

 #### `guess(utterance: string, allowList?: string[], limit?: number): { alpha3: string; alpha2: string; language: string; score: number }[]`

-Detects the language of the given `utterance`.
-Optionally, you can provide an `allowList` of accepted languages and a `limit` for the number of results.
+Detects the language of the provided `utterance`.
+You can optionally specify an allowList of accepted languages and a `limit` for the number of results.

 #### `guessBest(utterance: string, allowList?: string[]): { alpha3: string; alpha2: string; language: string; score: number } | undefined`

-Returns the best guess for the language of the given `utterance`.
-Optionally, you can provide an `allowList` of accepted languages.
+Returns the best guess for the language of the `utterance`.
+You can optionally specify an `allowList` of accepted languages.

 #### `addExtraSentence(locale: string, sentence: string): void`

 Adds an extra sentence for language analysis.
-This can improve the accuracy of language detection.
+This can enhance the accuracy of language detection.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.
+We welcome contributions!
+Feel free to submit issues and pull requests.
+Let's make Language Guesser the best language detection library together!

+## Acknowledgements

+Special thanks to AXA's NLP-JS, which served as a significant source of inspiration for this library.

 ## License